The home of the Dukes of Bedford for nearly 400 years.

 Animal lovers can witness the UK’s largest herd of Pere David Deer in the Deer park or drive around a savannah straight out of Africa with rhinos, zebras, buffalos and giraffe roaming freely in the safari park.
 If that wasn’t enough action for one day, there’s still time to squeeze in one more unique experience before heading home.

-Round off your day in quintessential English style with afternoon tea at the Blue Drawing Room where the custom was invented.
+Round off your day in style with afternoon tea in the Duchess’ Tea Room or at the Woburn Hotel.
+The quintessential English tradition was popularised by Duchess Anna who entertained her friends in the Abbey’s Blue Drawing Room around 1840.
 We’ll raise a pinky to that.